PridaLab/structure_index/README.md

 ## How to use it
 ```
-structure_index, bin_label, overlap_mat, shuf_structure_index = compute_structure_index(data, label)
+SI, bin_label, overlap_mat, shuf_SI = compute_structure_index(data, label)
 ```

 ### Parameters
         data: numpy 2d array of shape [n_samples,n_dimensions] Array containing the signal

-        label: numpy 1d array of shape [n_samples,n_features] Array containing the labels of the data.
+        label: numpy 2d array of shape [n_samples,n_features] Array containing the labels of the data.
 It can either be a column vector (scalar feature) or a 2D array (vectorial feature)

 ### Optional parameters
         n_bins: integer (default: 10)
             number of bin-groups the label will be divided into (they will become nodes on the graph).
 For vectorial features, if one wants different number of bins for each entry then specify n_bins as a list (i.e. [10,20,5]).
-Note that it will be ignored if 'discrete_bin_label' is set to True.
+Note that it will be ignored if 'discrete_label' is set to True.

         dims: list of integers or None (default: None) list of integers containing the dimensions of data along which the structure index will be computed.
 Provide None to compute it along all dimensions of data.

         distance_metric: str (default: 'euclidean')
             Type of distance used to compute the closest n_neighbors.
 See 'distance_options' for currently supported distances.

-        overlap_method: str (default: 'continuity')
-            Type of method use to compute the overlapping between bin-groups.
-See 'overlap_options' for currently supported methods.

-        graph_type: str (default: 'weighted')
-            Type of graph used to compute structure index.
-Either 'weighted' or 'binary'.

-        n_neighbors: int (default: 3)
+        n_neighbors: int (default: 15)
             Number of neighbors used to compute the overlapping between bin-groups.
 This parameter controls the tradeoff between local and global structure.

-        discrete_bin_label: boolean (default: False)
+        discrete_label: boolean (default: False)
-            If the label is discrete one bin-group will be created for each discrete value it takes.
+            If the label is discrete, then one bin-group will be created for each discrete value it takes.
 Note that if set to True, 'n_bins' parameter will be ignored.

         num_shuffles: int (default: 100)
             Number of shuffles to be computed.
 Note it must fall within the interval [0, np.inf).

         verbose: boolean (default: False)
-            Boolean controling whether or not to print internal process.
+            Boolean controling whether or not to print internal process..

 ### Returns:
-        structure_index: float
+        SI: float
-            Computed structure index
+            structure index

-        bin_label: numpy 1d array of shape [n_samples,]
+        bin_label: tuple
+            Tuple containing:
-            Array containing the bin-group to which each data point has been assigned.
+                [0] Array indicating the bin-group to which each data point has been assigned.
+                [1] Array indicating feature limits of each bin-group.
+Size is [number_bin_groups, n_features, 3] where the last dimension contains [bin_st, bin_center, bin_en]

         overlap_mat: numpy 2d array of shape [n_bins, n_bins]
             Array containing the overlapping between each pair of bin-groups.

-        shuf_structure_index: numpy 1d array of shape [num_shuffles,]
+        shuf_SI: numpy 1d array of shape [num_shuffles,]
             Array containing the structure index computed for each shuffling iteration.